stelzinga/MF/MGT_80.Tools.md

 Depending on the apps used, and whether a Venture requires the use of specific apps, different implementations are possible.

 - Mail (Outlook, Gmail, Yahoo!
 Mail, Thunderbird Mail...)
-- Calendar  (MS Calendar, Google Calendar, Yahoo Calendar, ...)
+- Calendar (MS Calendar, Google Calendar, ...)
 - Tasks (MS Tasks, Google Tasks, ...)
-- Notes (MS OneNote, Google Notes, Standard Notes, Evernote, ...)
+- Notes (MS OneNote, Google Notes, Standard Notes, ...)
 - Contacts (MS Contacts, Google Contacts, ...)
 - Chat (MS Teams Chat, Whatsapp, Signal, WeChat, ...)
 - Phone incl Video (MS Teams Phone, ...)
 - Browser (MS Edge, Google Chrome, Firefox, ...)

 Because they can be used in different manners by different people, this note will not prescribe particular uses.
-The exception made is for Notes, because they are a fundamental to the implementation of the Management Framework.
 ________________________________________
 ## Eisenhower Matrix (Framework)
 The *Eisenhower Matrix* or *Eisenhower Decision Tree* or *Eisenhower Box* is a decision tool to plan work, named after Dwight D. Eisenhower, general during WWI and 34th President of the USA who used it to manage his time.
 The decision tree is based on *two dimensions* of Tasks.
 These dimensions are *urgency* and *importance* and are used by a Manager to decide what to do with each Tasks coming his way.
 Note that instead of Tasks one can read Objectives.

 ### Important
 Something is important for different reasons, but the following criteria are deemed relevant:
 -Task cannot be delegated (simply because the right skills are not there right now, training would take too much time given urgency, etc.) and/or
 - Task relates to a topic that has a lot of attention from senior stakeholders (internal or external) and/or
 - Task completion has a direct impact on Revenues, Cost or Risk.

 ### Not Important
 This includes all tasks that are potentially important in the long run, but not important enough for the Manager to do himself.
 The following criteria are relevant:
-- Task requires a skillset the Manager does not have (and would thus require delegation anyway)
+- Task requires a skill set the Manager does not have (and would thus require delegation anyway)
 - Task requires application of Skills the Manager has, but which are at a level the Manager does not Operate at (anymore).
 This typically involves Tasks related to Goal = prd i.e., Tasks related to Maintenance, Enabling and Support.

 ### Urgent
 Something is urgent for different reasons.
 The following criteria are deemed relevant -there is sometimes a link with *Important*-:
 - Not performing the Task soon has a knock on effect on several other Tasks and/or
 - There is a deadline imposed by a senior stakeholder (internal or external)
 - The completion of the task has a direct impact on Revenue, Cost or Risk

 ### Not Urgent
 Something is not Urgent if the non-performance of the Task any time soon is not going to make a huge difference.

 ### Decision Quadrants
 The above two dimensions yield four combinations a.k.a. *Decision Quadrants*, which drive what to do with the Task:
 1. Urgent + important -> Do Task Now
 2. Important + not urgent -> Do Task Later
 3. Urgent + not important -> Delegate Task to someone
 4. Neither urgent + not important -> Delete Task altogether

 The dimensions are applicable to the person needing to make the decision between 1,2,3 and 4 and can thus apply to Managers as well as Staff, provided the Staff has been given the right to delegate to someone, see [## Delegating Definition].
 As can be clearly seen, according to the Eisenhower Matrix oneself should work only on Tasks that are Important.

 ### Decision Outcomes
 The use of the Eisenhower Matrix helps scale works.
 It is important to note here that the decision of what constitutes Important and Urgent, requires rather black and white reasoning.
 If one is not strict enough, one ends up with many tasks under 1 and 2 and almost none under 3 and 4.
 If the decision was made correctly, and there are still many tasks under 1 and 2, then one should reflect upon the sheer amount of work and look more holistically into the origin of so many tasks.

 ### Eisenhower Decisions
  Important and Urgent are criteria to make a decision.
 It assumes though, that the Tasks coming the way of the Manager *should be done at the level of* the Manager.
 By design of the Organisation within a Venture, certain Tasks are done by specific Groups responsible for specific Processes in Activities they are responsible for.
 In those cases the use of Eisenhower Decisions does not really apply: the tasks should have gone to the relevant Staff directly, and if somehow they did not, the decision is to simply delegate by default to the dedicated Group of Staff.
 ________________________________________
 ## MSS (Software)
 The Management Spreadsheet (MSS) is a GNU license file built in Calc, LibreOffice and saved as Excel file.